Larry Craig: 2007 arrest and aftermath

 The Craig scandal became a major national news story.

 At a news conference on September 1, 2007, Craig announced his intent to resign, "with sadness and deep regret", effective September 30, 2007.
 On September 4, 2007, a spokesperson for Craig indicated that he was reconsidering his decision to resign, if his conviction was rapidly overturned and his committee assignments were restored.
 The following week, Craig's attorneys filed a motion to withdraw his guilty plea, arguing that it "was not knowing and intelligent and therefore was in violation of his constitutional rights."
 The motion was ultimately denied, upholding the initial guilty plea.
 The controversy forced Craig to step down from his position as liaison to the Senate on the Romney campaign.
-Craig vehemently denied wrongdoing, saying "I am not gay.
+Craig vehemently denied wrongdoing and said, "I am not gay.
 I never have been gay."

 Following the ruling, Craig announced that despite his previous statements to the contrary, he would serve out his Senate term.
 He stated that he intended to "continue my effort to clear my name in the Senate Ethics Committee—something that is not possible if I am not serving in the Senate."
 Craig did not seek reelection in 2008 and left office on January 3, 2009.
 Craig was succeeded by Lieutenant Governor and former Governor Jim Risch.

 Both the 2009 documentary Outrage and the magazine Newsweek (June 7, 2010 issue) listed Craig, among others, as a conservative politician with a record of anti-gay legislation who was caught in a gay sex scandal.

 In June 2012, the Federal Election Commission sued Craig for repayment of $217,000 of campaign funds which he used to pay for his defense in his criminal case.
 In an August 2012 filing, Craig's lawyer Andrew Herman wrote "Not only was the trip itself constitutionally required, but Senate rules sanction reimbursement for any cost relating to a senator's use of a bathroom while on official travel"; the filing cited an FEC ruling that allowed former Congressman Jim Kolbe to use campaign funds for his legal defense in the Mark Foley scandal.
 A federal court in Washington, D.C. determined that he improperly paid his attorneys in this matter from his campaign funds, and Craig was ordered in 2014 to pay the Treasury $242,535.
 On March 4, 2016, the U.S. Court of Appeals affirmed that judgment.